Crossing Borders Research Grants

 Authors, filmmakers and photographers working on literary and essay prose works, poetry, photo-text volumes, children’s and young adults’ literature, scripts for documentary and feature films, radio programs and multimedia productions.

 Can several people apply for a grant for a project together?

 In principle, this is possible.
-However, one project leader (m/f) should be named who will be the contact person for the Literarisches Colloquium Berlin and Robert Bosch Foundation and responsible for the project.
-In such cases, only one application form needs to be completed.
-Résumés and details of the other participants should be attached along with the application.
+However, one project leader (m/f) should be named who will be the contact person for the Robert Bosch Foundation and Literarisches Colloquium Berlin and responsible for the project.
+In such cases, too, only one application form needs to be completed.
+Please indicate all persons having provided an idea among the participants in the project; résumés and details of the other participants should be attached along with the application.
 Only one person may apply for the research grant.